thejustinwalsh/react-concurrent-store/README.md

 **Parameters:**

 - `action?: Action` - The action to dispatch, new value to set, or omitted for reducers without actions

-## How It Works

-This ponyfill uses React's internal cache system to provide concurrent-safe state management, particularly useful managing async resources.
-It leverages:

-- `getCacheForType` - React's internal caching mechanism
-- `useCacheRefresh` - React's cache invalidation system

-The implementation ensures that:

-- State updates are concurrent-safe
-- Components re-render when store values change
-- Store values are properly cached and life-cycled by react making it trivial to manage async resources wth suspense.
-- The API matches the planned React concurrent stores feature
-- TypeScript types are properly inferred

 ## Migration Path